MacBook Trackpad not working? 10 simple solution to fix it

 • Choose the language and press the OK button.

-Update your MacBook with latest macOS
+Update your MacBook with the latest macOS

 Follow the steps given below to reinstall macOS in Recovery Mode: